model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 ## User Experience

-A function contracts approximates the behavior of a function.
-This approximation can subsequently be used as a stub for the concrete implementation.
+A function contracts specifies the behavior of a function in a way that can be both checked against the function and also used as a stub for the concrete implementation.

 The lifecycle of a contract is split into three phases: specification, verification and stubbing, which we will explore on this example: